You should plan to arrive in Toronto by 1pm on Monday, September 9th, if you want to attend a pre-conference tour.

 See how Waterfront Toronto is bringing together sustainable development, excellence in urban design, real estate development, leading technology infrastructure and the delivery of important public policy objectives in building the first two new waterfront neighbourhoods.
 Senior officials will take tour participants on a special behind the scenes tour and share some of the lessons learned in financing, public-private partnership development, design, planning, technology and building efficiency.

 The tour will pick up participants at the Fairmont Hotel and take them by shuttle to various sites around the Waterfront.
 Part of the tour will include walking so bring your walking shoes.
-The tour will end at the Distillery District for a beer.

 Tour 3: MaRS Urban Technology and Incubator